 7. Using a candy thermometer, you will want the raspberry jam to get to 221 degrees.
 However, if you don't have a thermometer, you can boil for about 15 minutes, stirring and skimming the foam, and this should be about right.

-9. Gently using a canning jar lifter (the one we use can be found on Amazon here) lower the jars into your canner when the water is boiling.
-Leave them there for 10-12 minutes.
+10. Gently using a canning jar lifter like this one here on Amazon.
+Lower the jars into your canner when the water is boiling.
+Process for 10-12 minutes.
 Be careful not to burn yourself.

 Jars of raspberry jam will keep up to 1 year in a cupboard.
-I like to keep my jars of homemade raspberry jam ready to give as a gift for a friend or neighbor by tying a small bow with some natural twine which you can grab on Amazon here.
+Make extra to have homemade raspberry jam ready to give as a gift for a friend or neighbor.
+Just tie a small bow with some natural twine which you can grab on Amazon here.

 Comments will be approved before showing up.